manticoresoftware/manticoresearch/manual/Creating_a_cluster/Setting_up_replication/Adding_and_removing_an_index_from_a_replication_cluster.md

 <!-- example adding and removing an index from a replication cluster 2 -->
 `ALTER CLUSTER <cluster_name> DROP <index_name>` forgets about a local index, i.e., it doesn't remove the index files on the nodes but just makes it an active non-replicated index.

+After an index is removed from a cluster, it becomes a 'local' index and write statements must use just the index name as `INSERT INTO <indexName>`, without the cluster prefix.

 <!-- intro -->